ClosedXML/ClosedXML/README.md

 PM> Install-Package ClosedXML
 ```

+We have a lot of people saying issue x isn't fixed in nuget version y.
+Pay attention to the tags.
+Just because an issue was resolved and has a merged pull request doesnt mean it was released to nuget yet.

 ### What can you do with this?

 ClosedXML allows you to create Excel files without the Excel application.
 The typical example is creating Excel reports on a web server.